yizhuoyang/html_test/get_started/installation/windows.md

 #### No CUDA

-Currently we do not have a CPU version of PyPose.
+Currently we do not have a CPU version of pysensing.
 Please stay tuned!

 #### With CUDA

-To install PyPose via pip, and you do have a [CUDA-capable](https://developer.nvidia.com/cuda-zone) system, in the above selector, choose OS: Windows, Package: pip and the CUDA version suited to your machine.
+To install pysensing via pip, and you do have a [CUDA-capable](https://developer.nvidia.com/cuda-zone) system, in the above selector, choose OS: Windows, Package: pip and the CUDA version suited to your machine.
 Often, the latest CUDA version is better.
 Then, run the command that is presented to you.

 ## Verification
 {: #windows-verification}

-To ensure that PyPose was installed correctly, we can verify the installation by running sample PyPose code.
+To ensure that pysensing was installed correctly, we can verify the installation by running sample pysensing code.
 Here we will construct a randomly initialized tensor.

 From the command line, type: